-Many of us know what it feels like when we don’t fit in.
-That’s hard when we don’t fit in because of our gender.
+Many people like us know how it feels when we do not fit in.
+It can be hard when we do not fit in because of our gender.
+It can be very hard for young people.

 Every journey to being your true self is different.
 Some people are very sure, while others may not be.
 If you are not sure, you are not alone!